 5. Be creative.
 Direct your focus into something constructive.
 Rediscover your strengths.
 If you have a long-lost talent or interest, dive back into it.
 Listening to music, learning to play an instrument, try painting, dancing, singing, writing, keep trying new things to you discover what you enjoy, so many online resources and courses.

 6. Read a good book.
 It’s an excellent way to relax.
 There’s even research that shows that reading books on psychology may boost your mood.
-Also learning about narcissistic personality disorder and what you’ve been through helps a lot of people in the recovery process, although that isn’t for everyone.
-Keep up to date with information about the Coronavirus, and we do need to know what’s happening, however, set a time, then do something that makes you laugh, even if that’s just finding funny memes, calling a friend, dancing with your children.
+Also learning about narcissistic personality disorder and what you’ve been through helps many people in the recovery process, although that isn’t for everyone.
+Understanding the information, we do need to know what’s happened to us, however, set a time, then do something that makes you laugh, even if that’s just finding funny memes, calling a friend, dancing with your children.

 7. Get a good support system going, reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.
 Not only for those who’ve been through trauma at the hands and mind of a narcissistic, but also local online support groups about the virus.

 8. Get organised.
-Slowly and step by step, set a new goal, de-cluttering your home can give you a clearer mind, creating that routine to help you stay on course while in the home, this might take will power, prove to yourself, that you have the willpower.
+Slowly and step by step, set a new goal, de-cluttering your home can give you a clearer mind, creating that routine to help you stay on course, this might take will power, prove to yourself, that you have the willpower.

 9. Trying to manage your worry, keep a written diary.
 Set aside time to do it, then leave those worry’s in the journal and enjoy your day.
 Keeping a diary on your anxiety also helps you spot signs and triggers.